What is Athena SWAN?

 Warwick Medical School and Athena SWAN

 WMS was the first Medical School in England to receive the bronze Athena SWAN award in 2012.
-Building on this success, we were one of the first two medical schools in the UK to be granted a silver award in April 2013 for our school-wide work supporting the Charter for Women in Science.
+In October 2019 we were delighted to achieve a silver award in recognition of our commitment to equality of opportunity for all.